anonym-opensource/DHL/README.md

 , where "-I/home/boost_1_75_0" is to add the path of the boost folder when compiling, "-I/root/cppheaders_202*****" is to add the path of the cppheader folder when compiling, "-lpthread" is for parallel computation, and "-O3" is for compiler optimisation.

 Specifically, <b>we can first run "generate_L_PPR()" in "exp.cpp" to generate all the initial shortest distances indexes, and then run "exp()" in "exp.cpp" to conduct all the experiments in the paper.</b>

+All the experiments in the paper are conducted on a Linux server with Ubuntu system, 1 TB RAM and 2 TB hard disk space.